 The Sigma 24-70mm f/2.8 DG DN Art In Use

-With a reasonable amounts of light, the Sigma is fast to lock onto focus throughout the focal range.
+With a reasonable amount of light, the Sigma is fast to lock onto focus throughout the focal range.
 The only missed shots occurred when the lens was in near darkness or too close to a subject to focus.

 The zoom ring located at the back of the lens turns very smoothly and the zoom lock can come in very handy to stop zoom creep at 24mm.
 The wider focus ring, located at the top of the lens barrel, can be sensitive to the touch, so you always have to be mindful that it doesn’t accidentally go into manual override with the slightest movement.